NorthStarUAS/.github/profile/README.md

 This is a collection of all the UAS, flight control, EKF, ground station, data analysis, and mapping related work I've done since the middle 2000's.

+## October 2024: Working towards Aircraft Integration

+Continuing tweaks and polishing of code as I work through the next aircraft integration.
+For example: I ran into a not-fully-understood issue with parsing sbus input, so I updated to the latest BFS sbus library code and made the corresponding API updates to the calling layers.
+Hoping for full integration by the end of October with a first flight soon after.

 ## September 2024: Logging, Real Hardware and Sensors, Aircraft Integration

 This summer's efforts to port the entire FMU system from a hybrid beaglebone(linux/python) + teensy(real-time/c++) to all running entirely on a single teensy in c++ has been going well.
 The Launch and Land tasks are ported and tested.
 Onboard logging is also up and running now.
 Logging had been another function that resided on the beaglebone.
 Flight data is pushed into a protected ring buffer from the main 100hz interrupt handler and then written [as able] to the SD card in the slack time.
 I had been testing on a teensy-4.x but as of today I have the code up and running on a teensy-3.6 (Bolder Flight Systems Marmot board.)
 My plan is to integrate this board into my Skywalker for first real test flights of all the software updates.